pjryan126/hadoop-notebook/README.md

 <CLOUDERA.QUICKSTART IP ADDRESS>    cloudera.quickstart

 ```
-5. In your browser, visit localhost:8889 and you should be all set.
+### STEP 5.
+In your browser, visit localhost:8889 and you should be all set.